 Music in the eyes of the creators.

-Stephen Trygar recounts the stories of composers past and present through the music they write.
+Stephen Trygar tells the stories of composers throughout the ages.
 Historical episodes focus on a particular work by the featured composer and examines their life during the time the piece was written and performed.
-Additionally, living composers, musicians, industry professionals, and general enthusiasts are featured every other week to share their own stories and geek out over the music that we all love.
+Additionally, living composers, musicians, industry professionals, and general enthusiasts are featured regularly to share their own stories about the music that we all love.
 Through these tales, you’re invited to explore each composers’ legacy and their impact in keeping the world entertained.